Riyomi/cardy/README.md

 ### Silent refresh of access tokens

-To make user experience as smooth as possible, access tokens is refreshed in the background.
+To make user experience as smooth as possible, access token is refreshed in the background.
 Every time a request is made by the Apollo client, the below piece of code runs to check whether the access token has expired.
 If it did, a custom made callFetch function is called to get a new one (the refresh token is stored as an HTTP only cookie, so it's automatically included in the request).
 In case it fails, the user gets logged out.

 ```typescript
 const authLink = setContext((_, { headers }) => {